 - Is one of the largest and most liquid ETFs in Canada

-- Is the first ETF in the world
+- Is the one of the first ETFs in the world

-- Is not as diversified as most other ETFs
+- Is not as diversified as some other ETFs

-BlackRock iShares XIU S&P/TSX 60 Index ETF is an ETF designed to replicate the performance of the S&P/TSX 60 Index, net of expenses.
+BlackRock iShares XIU is an ETF designed to replicate the performance of the S&P/TSX 60 Index.

-As an all-equity ETF, BlackRock iShares XIU invests its entire capital in a basket of equity securities that are not exposed to fixed-income securities like bonds or GICs.
-Launched in 1990, it is the first ETF that marked the emergence of a viable alternative to mutual fund products.
+Launched in 1990, it is one of the first ETFs that marked the emergence of a viable alternative to mutual fund products.

 There are several other all-equity ETFs in Canada that you can check out in my list of the best Canadian ETFs here.
 However, BlackRock iShares XIU follows the performance of the top 60 Canadian companies that are trading on the TSX based on their market capitalization.